 A study published in Evidence-Based Complementary and Alternative Medicine notes that coumarins found in hydrangea paniculata helped improve renal function and reduce renal oxidative stress in mice.
 The Journal of the American Herbalists Guild states that the root bark from hydrangea arborescens is an impressive analgesic for people who experience urinary tract pain.
-Also, Hydrangea root contains a naturally occurring phytochemical, hydragin, which is most likely the main constituent that makes the hydrangea plant useful against kidney stones.
+Also, Hydrangea root contains a naturally occurring phytochemical, hydragin, which is most likely the primary constituent that makes the hydrangea plant useful against kidney stones.

 Protects the liver

 Results from a 2017 study indicate that compounds found in hydrangea macrophylla (HM) have hepatoprotective properties.
 According to researchers, sodium arsenite (NaAsO2) is a ubiquitous environmental stressor that has become a danger to human and animal health.
-Long-term exposure to arsenic compounds has been directly related to major health concerns such as hepatitis, hepatic cancer, diabetes, coronary disease, stroke, peripheral vascular disease, and skin disease.
+Long-term exposure to arsenic compounds is directly related to major health concerns such as hepatitis, hepatic cancer, diabetes, coronary disease, stroke, peripheral vascular disease, and skin disease.
 Among them, the liver is the most targeted site for arsenic toxicity due to its physiology, particularly for biochemical alteration of arsenic metabolites.
-HM is a natural phytomedicine that is seemingly a promising therapeutic agent for treatment of hepatic disorders by targeting oxidative stress.
+HM is a natural phytomedicine that is seemingly a promising therapeutic agent for the treatment of hepatic disorders by targeting oxidative stress.

 Research published in Frontiers in Pharmacology notes that hydrangea paniculata contains anti-inflammatory and antioxidant properties, which may benefit people who have septic acute kidney injury.
-Hydrangea root is also used to treat inflamed prostrate glands.
+Hydrangea root is also used to treat inflamed prostate glands.
 Hydrangea’s anti-inflammatory properties stem from its ability to inhibit pro-inflammatory compounds such as nitric oxide (NO), prostaglandin E2 (PGE2), and tumor necrosis factor-α (TNF-α).